whisthq/whist/main-webserver/docs/index.rst

 Introduction
 ------------

-Fractal's Webserver is responsible for implementating all of Fractal's business logic.
-Its responsibilities include
+The Fractal Webserver is responsible for implementating all of Fractal's business logic.
+Its responsibilities include:

-* access control, and
+* access control
-* streaming session management.
+* streaming session management

+interfacing frontend with cloud infrastructure passing parameters for streaming sessions

-In order to fulfill all of its responsibilites, Fractal's Webserver communicates with may other internal and external services.
-It receives incoming requests from
+In order to fulfill all of its responsibilites, the Fractal Webserver communicates with many other internal and external services.
+It receives incoming requests from:

 * user agents (e.g. the desktop application, browsers, developer tools such as Postman and cURL),
-* the ECS host service,
+* the Fractal Host Service,
 * instances of the Fractal protocol server running in ECS containers,
 * GitHub Actions (GHA) workflows, and
 * HireFire.